 We get up, get ready, and eat breakfast all in the space of about 60 minutes.

 Because our time is limited, the breakfasts I make have to be quick, easy, healthy, and delicious.

 I've never subscribed to the idea of a 'breakfast cookie'.
 If I'm having a treat, I prefer it to be after lunch or dinner, but this recipe is different.

-With only ONE tablespoon of added sweetener and gobs of nutrition from ingredients like oats and pumpkin, this is a morning treat I can get behind.
+Only ONE tablespoon of added sweetener and gobs of nutrition from ingredients like oats and pumpkin.
+This is a morning treat I can get behind.

-The girls just love these, and they make great snacks if you don’t finish the whole batch.
+The kids just love these!
+They also make great snacks if you don't finish the whole batch.